RossWhitehead/AWS-notes/SQS.md

 FIFO queues offer exactly-once processing and first-in-first-out ordering guarantee.
 These guarantees come with a cost of a limit to throughput of 3000 messages per second.

-When a standard queue is created it is configured with the following settings:
+A FIFO queue is created with the following configuration settings:

 ![](./images/SQS_config_FIFO.png)